 - In 24, the character of Morris (Chloe O'Brien's ex-husband) is introduced in the Episode 23 of Season 5.

 - Several of the Doctor's regenerations in Doctor Who take place at the end of a series.
-This has happened to the Third, Fourth, Ninth and Tenth Doctors.
-(The Second Doctor is sentenced to forced regeneration at the end of season 6, but we don't see the Third Doctor until the beginning of the following season in 1970) Although the 'new' Doctor is technically the same individual, in terms of personality and actor he's fundamentally a new character.
+This has happened to the Third, Fourth, Ninth, Tenth, and Eleventh Doctors.
+(The Second Doctor is sentenced to forced regeneration at the end of season 6, but we don't see the Third Doctor until the beginning of the following season in 1970) Although the new Doctor is technically the same individual, in terms of personality and actor he's fundamentally a new character.